maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

   params: {
     gain: param.f32({
       min: 0,
-      max: 2 /* and I'll treat this as my slider range + step */, }),
+      max: 2, // and I'll treat this as my slider range + step }),
   },
+  meters: {},
 }));

-// Directly using spec shape to generate UI and assuming 0–2 is the *only* allowed UI range.
+// directly using spec shape as a full UI contract
 ```

 While you _can_ derive UI from the spec, it's not meant to be a complete design system.